- Imagine with all your mind

 Music is a universal language.
 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they will develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

-Class based music is taught by music specialist and Year 1 and Year 5 are part of the Hampshire Listen to Me Project.
+Class based music is taught by class teachers.
+Year 1, Year 4 and Year 6 have a music specialist teacher and are part of the Hampshire Listen to Me Project.
 This project enables all children to learn 3 different instruments over the course of the school year.

 Through a programme of gymnastics, dance, games and athletics we encourage children to develop practical skills.